BhupeshDahiya/devops-cloud-interview-guide/06-terraform/03-statefile.md

 - CI/CD is introduced
 - Machines change or files get lost

-Instead, use a remote backend.
+Instead, use a remote backend, defined at `backend.tf`

 **Common production choice**
 - AWS: S3 + DynamoDB